 Stephanie has loved clean, cold rivers since she identified her first Plecoptera (Stonefly) at the age of ten.
 This passion carried her through a degree in Earth and Oceanographic Science from Bowdoin College where she spent her weekends exploring the Maine coast by a kayak, paddling Maine whitewater in a canoe, and propelling herself through groundwater recharge (snow) on the Nordic race course.
 Since graduating, she has spent her time teaching children of all ages about natural phenomena as diverse as alpine weather and carnivorous wetland plants.
 Stephanie’s passion for free-heel skiing and long mountain runs brought her to Montana as the 2015 Gallatin River Task Force Big Sky Watershed Corps member.
 She feels incredibly privileged to stay on as the Education and Communications Coordinator.

 Emily is serving as the Gallatin River Task Force’s Big Sky Watershed Corps Member.
 She grew up in Massachusetts and moving to Big Sky is her first encounter with the western states.
 In 2015, she completed her undergraduate degree at University of Massachusetts Amherst in Natural Resources Conservation, and is specifically passionate about contributing to the conservation of water resources.
-Emily has worked many different jobs, from garden centers to restaurants but found the most enjoyment spending last summer as a field technician for an ongoing invasive plant monitoring study through UMass’ Department of Environmental Conservation.
+Emily has worked many different jobs, from garden centers to restaurants, but enjoyed spending the summer of 2015 as a field technician for an ongoing invasive plant monitoring study through the UMass Department of Environmental Conservation.
 This study aims to understand the factors that contribute to the spread of garlic mustard.
 Emily loves spending her spare time hiking, reading, watching movies, and practicing yoga.